arnor-sigurdsson/EIR/README.md

 Please refer to the [Documentation](https://eir.readthedocs.io/en/latest/index.html) for examples and information.

-If using the pre-built binaries, check out the [Using Binaries](https://eir.readthedocs.io/en/latest/binaries_guide.html) short tutorial.

 ## Citation

 If you use `EIR` in a scientific publication, we would appreciate if you could use the following citation: